Chapter 7 Trusts Explained from A to Z2020-08-02T10:45:43-07:00

 • Its single most important benefit – a life-time beneficiary controlled trust for your loved ones to protect the inheritance from creditors, ex-spouses, predators & bankruptcy.

-How to Make an Appointment for a Free Estate Plan Consultation
+How to Book a Free Meeting to Get Answers to Estate Plan Questions

 If like most people you have questions about Wills, Trusts and estate planning and want to learn more about how an estate plan can protect your most important asset – your family – then you should:

-1. Make a free appointment with Richard Keyt using our online scheduling calendar or by calling our estate planning legal assistant Michelle Watkins at 480-664-7413.
-Our meeting will be a phone conference of approximately one hour.
+1. Make a free appointment with Arizona estate planning attorney Richard Keyt using our online scheduling calendar or by calling our estate planning legal assistant Michelle Watkins at 480-664-7413.
+Our meeting will be a phone, in office or Zoom video meeting approximately one hour in length.

 2. Complete our online Gold Estate Plan Questionnaire.
 The Questionnaire gives us information we need for our meeting.
 You may have questions about the questions in the Questionnaire.
 We will answer your questions during our meeting.
 If you don't have time to complete the Questionnaire that's ok.
 We can go over the Questionnaire during our meeting.